Ursula Frayne

-Ursula Frayne (5 October 1816 – 9 June 1885), born Clara Frayne, was an Irish nun who became a Mother Superior of the Sisters of Mercy and spent her life in missionary work, initially in Canada but largely in Australia developing schools and academies.
+Ursula Frayne (born Clara Frayne; 5 October 1816 – 9 June 1885) was an Irish nun who became a Mother Superior of the Sisters of Mercy and spent her life in missionary work, initially in Canada but largely in Australia developing schools and academies.

 Early life

 Clara Frayne was born to the wealthy businessman Robert Frayne, and his wife, Bridget, in Dublin, Ireland.
-She entered Baggot Street with Catherine McCauley the then recently formed Institute of Mercy in Dublin in 1834 and took Ursula in place of her baptismal name.
+She entered Baggot Street with Catherine McCauley the then-recently-formed Institute of Mercy in Dublin in 1834 and took Ursula in place of her baptismal name.
 She was appointed Mother Superior in 1842, taking charge of the Institute's first foreign mission foundation in Newfoundland.

 Arriving in Australia

-In 1845 she left for Perth, Western Australia in response to a request for religious sisters to staff a newly constructed school commissioned by the recently consecrated Bishop John Brady.
+In 1845, she left for Perth, Western Australia in response to a request for religious sisters to staff a newly constructed school commissioned by the recently consecrated Bishop John Brady.
 Frayne arrived with some companions on 8 January 1846.
 Concerned for the conditions under which the sisters were working, the Dublin mother-house sent money for return fares.
 But Mother Ursula refused to abandon the mission.
 She realised that the sisters would have to generate their own income.

-In 1849 Ursula opened the first Mercy school and the first secondary school in Western Australia.
-It was a ‘select’ fee-paying school for the education of an almost exclusively non-Catholic clientele.
+It was a 'select' fee-paying school for the education of an almost exclusively non-Catholic clientele.
 It generated much needed funds and brought the mission financial stability.

-Using this model Frayne commissioned other schools by establishing almost simultaneously a ‘select’ fee-paying school together with an infants school and a primary school, usually on the same site and often within the same building.
+Using this model Frayne commissioned other schools by establishing almost simultaneously a 'select' fee-paying school together with an infants school and a primary school, usually on the same site and often within the same building.
 In 1865, despite the impending withdrawal of government aid the Sisters of Mercy schools in Western Australia were thriving.

 Final years in Melbourne

-After enduring a dispute with Bishop John Brady, Frayne responded to a request from the Irish-born Bishop Goold for a Victorian foundation in Melbourne.
+After enduring a dispute with Bishop John Brady, Frayne responded to a request from the Irish-born Bishop James Alipius Goold for a Victorian foundation in Melbourne.
 Bishop Francis Murphy of Adelaide also put a similar request to her but Frayne had already committed to Bishop Goold.